Kyle Murphy (American football, born 1993): Green Bay Packers

 Murphy was projected as a fifth or sixth round pick by Lance Zierlein of NFL.com.
 He stated that he had a good feel for his position and was aware in pass protection.
 He also mentioned that he had good pad level against the running back and did a good job of securing blocks.
 However, he also said that he had average quickness and that speed rushers gave him an issue.
 Additionally, there was concern that he was "antsy" before the snap and that game tape showed him starting early.
 Even though it was not called by college officials, this would create false start penalties at the professional level.

-Murphy was drafted in the sixth round with the 200th overall selection by the Green Bay Packers.
+Murphy was selected in the sixth round with the 200th overall selection by the Green Bay Packers.
 Green Bay had drafted his long time teammate Blake Martinez earlier in the draft in the fourth round.
 Blake later commented that after Murphy was drafted that he and his family "were going crazy at my house.
 It was awesome."
 Murphy later commented that getting a call from the Packers was "extraordinary."
 Murphy also noted that he was ready to play wherever the team asked him.
 On May 6, 2016, he signed a contract with the Packers.

 Murphy made his first career start in the 2017 season opener against the Seattle Seahawks at right tackle in place of the injured Bryan Bulaga, and the next two weeks at left tackle in place of the injured David Bakhtiari.
 On September 26, 2017, Murphy was placed on injured reserve after suffering a foot injury.

 On September 1, 2018, Murphy was placed on injured reserve.
 He was released on December 27, 2018.